 What if it’s electronic shifting?

 That’s where the fun really begins.
-With electronic shifting, you can customise the shifting according to your preferences.
+With electronic shifting, you can customize the shifting according to your preferences.

-- Campagnolo EPS allows you to choose from settings such as standard, inverted, sprinter, inverted sprinter, right only and left only.
-This is done though the MyCampy app.
+- Campagnolo EPS allows you to choose from settings such as standard, inverted, sprinter, inverted sprinter, right only, and left only.
+This is done through the MyCampy app.

-- SRAM eTap AXS app allows you to fully customise the shifting patterns, similar to Shimano Di2.
-Unlike the first generation eTap, the eTap AXS is now fully customisable.
+- SRAM eTap AXS app allows you to fully customize the shifting patterns, similar to Shimano Di2.
+Unlike the first generation eTap, the eTap AXS is now fully customizable.

 2. Keep Pedalling when Shifting

-It’s important to remember to keep pedalling when you’re shifting gears.
+It’s important to remember to keep pedaling when you’re shifting gears.

-At worst, your chain will get stuck and will require you to get off the bike and manually change back up the gears while gently pedalling to help make the shift.
+At worst, your chain will get stuck and will require you to get off the bike and manually change back up the gears while gently pedaling to help make the shift.